ACEMerlin/Kratos/README.md

 You can easily handle click event by override `onEventMainThread` method.

+#### Notice that

-Notice that Kratos uses toolbar by default, so you need a `NoActionBar` theme in your style file, or you can just use `KratosTheme`.
+* Kratos uses toolbar by default, so you need a `NoActionBar` theme in your style file, or you can just use `KratosTheme`.
+* When you run into non-final id problem in your library project, just use annotation start with "L", for example `LBindText`.
+But remember that you should never use both kind of annotation in the same file!

 #### What's the benefit